huzai786/Reddit-Scrapper/README.md

 * Json

 ## Output
  Most Recent 10 posts.
  All JSON files are stored in /data

 ## JSON fields
+* Author
+* Posted on
+* Title
+* Description
+* Post link
 if data is not present: its the value will be null.

 ## Set Up